Washington DC Police Scanner: Democracy Behind Closed Doors

 Regional interoperability: the MOU that explains the problem

-The National Capital Region has a regional Interoperability Memorandum of Understanding involving cities, counties, federal agencies, and transit authorities.
-According to CISA's 2024 guidance, that MOU was necessary because encryption created coordination problems between jurisdictions.
+The National Capital Region maintains a regional interoperability agreement involving cities, counties, federal agencies, and transit authorities — formal machinery that exists in part because encryption complicates coordination between jurisdictions.

 The fix was more encryption—but with shared keys and common protocols.
 Agencies can now talk to each other.
 The public still cannot listen.
 FOIA exists, but records only become available after an incident is resolved—useless for real-time accountability.